StefanTodoran/web-minify/README.md

 # Why?

+**Why another Compressor?**
-- **Why another Compressor ?**, there are lots of compressors for web files out there!; *Or maybe not ?*.
+- There are lots of compressors for web files out there! *Or maybe not?*.
 - Many of them only work inside Django/Flask, or frameworks of PHP/Java/Ruby, or can not process whole folders.
-- This project is the big brother of another project that does the inverse, a [Beautifier for the Web.](https://github.com/juancarlospaco/css-html-prettify#css-html-prettify)
+- Many are broken or no longer supported, sometimes due to dependency issues

 # Migration